databricks/spark-training/ampcamp/blinkdb.md

 BlinkDB is a large-scale data warehouse system like Shark that adds the ability to create and use smaller samples of large datasets to make queries even faster.
 Today you're going to get a sneak peek at an Alpha release of BlinkDB.
 We'll set up BlinkDB and use it to run some SQL queries against the English Wikipedia.
 If you've already done the Shark exercises, you might notice that some of the exercises are similar.
 Don't worry if you haven't seen Shark, though - we haven't assumed that you have.

-BlinkDB is in its alpha stage of developement, and you may notice some of its limitations.
+BlinkDB is in its alpha stage of development, and you may notice some of its limitations.
 We'll mention them as they come up in the tutorial.

 1. First, launch the BlinkDB console: